PlayTensor/playtensor.github.io/_posts/2024-11-16-final-hours.md

 Some parts of these more ambitious story ideas still left a shadow on the game, mostly in the form of in-game whiteboard drawings, abandoned personal computer workstations, and occasional wall defacements.
 "In the story campaigns, there are some hidden whiteboard drawings," says Jack.
 "Those drawings are from storyboards of abandoned storyline ideas.
 So I like to think that, in a way, some of the cut stories actually did take place in the world of *Tensor 1*, it just so happens that it's not the player's story, at least while playing the current story campaigns."

-"I also have a fun idea for salvaging another abandoned story idea using the game's support website," he adds with a mischievous smile.
-He declines to elaborate further: "It's a surprise."

 ### One Final Scare

 Jack insists on sharing one more anecdote from nearly the end of development: "On November 1, the computer I was developing on died.
 Completely.
 I spent the entire day desperately recovering files onto another computer.
 So, you know, always keep backups."